erickoukos/acwict-budget-app/README.md

 # Budget App
 ## Introduction
-Setup the database, files and environment
+Setup the database, files and environment.
+### Connect to Database
+Created a db, confirmed connection link works!